- Installation

 IRkernel::installspec() # current user

-IRkernel::installspec(user = FALSE) # global
+IRkernel::installspec(user = FALSE) # global# embedded R

 # use by cell magic %%R